 For ages now, in-stream TV commercials were a leading advertising approach.
 Since the world has been quickly transitioning from

-cable TV to over-the-top (or OTT) services, advertisers are losing the chance to deliver their messages on TV to the customers.
+cable TV to over-the-top (or OTT) internet services, advertisers are losing the chance to deliver messages on TV to their customers.

 To tackle this problem, ads team came up with the idea of using Samsung smart TV UI to discover advertising opportunities.
 At the time I got on board,

-Working on a lean team, I am taking the lead role in design with multiple hats on.
+I am the lead designer who wears multiple hats.
 My duties cover the end-to-end

 design process, from user research to ideation, creating UX flows and UI sketches, building rapid prototypes, conducting usability